-The Governors worked towards a risk register and conducted risk assessments which took into account the significant changes the school would make as the school moved from pre-opening to a fully functioning school.
+The Governors monitor a risk register having conducted risk assessments appropriate to the significant changes the school would make as the school moved from pre-opening to a fully functioning school.

-The Head teacher keeps a list of risks and keeps the governors updated should any issues arise.
+The Head Teacher keeps a list of risks and keeps the governors updated should any issues arise.
 These are then dealt with on a case to case basis.

-The principal risks for the Academy as they stand on 31 August 2016 are;
+The principal risks for the Academy as they stand on 31 August 2017 are;